Department of Agriculture, Food and the Marine (DAFM)

 Financial Indicators

-As a governmental organization, DAFM does not operate on a profit or revenue basis.
-The department's success is measured by the efficacy of its policies and the level of support it provides to the agricultural sector.
-This includes funding for research and development initiatives aimed at enhancing the efficiency and sustainability of dairy production.
+As a governmental organization, DAFM's success is measured not by profit or revenue but by the effectiveness of its policies and the level of support it provides to the agricultural sector.
+This includes funding research and development initiatives aimed at enhancing the efficiency and sustainability of dairy production.

 Important Events

-In a recent development, DAFM reported nearly 12,000 declarations for nitrogen excretion rate bands.
-The department urged farmers who defaulted to confirm their excretion rate band promptly, despite declarations being accepted until December 31, 2026.
-Additionally, the deadline for applying for the nitrates derogation for 2026 saw 6,797 applications, a decrease from the 7,135 applications submitted in 2025.
+Jim Beecher, a notable figure within DAFM, served as an assistant secretary and chaired Dairy Research Ireland, highlighting the department's commitment to research and innovation in the dairy sector.
+Recently, DAFM reported nearly 12,000 declarations for nitrogen excretion rate bands, urging farmers who defaulted to confirm their excretion rate band promptly.
+The deadline for applying for the nitrates derogation for 2026 saw 6,797 applications, a decrease from the 7,135 applications submitted in 2025.

 Company Plans

 DAFM is dedicated to sustaining the dairy industry in Ireland through strategic planning and policy-making.
-The department's goals include supporting initiatives that improve dairy production efficiency and enhance environmental sustainability.
-DAFM actively promotes research and innovation to maintain the competitiveness of Ireland's dairy sector on a global scale.
-Furthermore, the department is focused on ensuring fair compensation for farmers and aims to reduce TB levels, with program costs projected to exceed €100 million in 2024.
+The department's objectives include supporting initiatives that improve dairy production efficiency and enhance environmental sustainability.
+DAFM actively promotes research and innovation to maintain the competitiveness of Ireland's dairy sector globally.
+Furthermore, it aims to ensure fair compensation for farmers and reduce TB levels, with program costs expected to surpass €100 million in 2024.
+DAFM also provides data on calf exportation, noting that over 10% of Irish dairy-bred calves were exported in 2026, contributing to genetic evaluations despite their exportation.